PistonDevelopers/rust-empty/README.md

 This technique can be applied to running unit tests and benchmarks as well.
 To chain commands, use the `&&` operator, for example `./watch.sh src "make test-internal && bench-internal"`.

+##Example 5: Compile example with conditional compilation

+1. Assume you have an example 'examples/hello.rs'
+2. Put `#[cfg(foo)]` in 'hello.rs' where you want want conditional compilation
+3. Type `make examples/hello.rs COMPILER_FLAGS+="--cfg foo"`

+The 'foo' part can be switched with any other flag.
+You can also have multiple flags and require more than one by using `#[cfg(foo, bar)]`.
+Type `make examples/hello.rs COMPILER_FLAGS+="--cfg foo --cfg bar"` to activate both.

 ##What is Rust-Empty?

 Rust-Empty is a user friendly Makefile/Bash setup tool for Rust programmers.